imhuaweizhu/stock-yfinance/README.md

 Evaluate how the business behind a stock is doing using yfinance library https://github.com/ranaroussi/yfinance

+To make a conclusion whether you should buy the stock, the following questions needs to be answered.

+Keep in mind that “Investing is more art than science,” American investor Howard S. Marks is supposed to have said.
+So you should not just blindly follow my process of evaluating a stock.
+You should do your own research, listen to opinions that are different from mine, and form your own opinion.

+As Warren Buffet used to say, it's okay to miss out companies with great growth, but it's not okay if you buy a stock without understanding the business behind it.
+If you don't understand the business, you are just gambling.

 ## Step 1: How is the growth in the past

 A good growth in the past shows the business is doing something right in the market.
 But if its growth is no better than Exchange-Traded Fund, why would I buy the stock?